jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (f) film production expenditure:
   (g) the cost of timber:
   (h) petroleum exploration expenditure or petroleum development expenditure.
-(2) Where— the property is treated for the purpose of that provision as having been transferred under the financial arrangement for an amount equal to the acquisition price of the property.
+(2) Where—the property is treated for the purpose of that provision as having been transferred under the financial arrangement for an amount equal to the acquisition price of the property.
   (a) property is transferred under a financial arrangement; and (b) the property or the consideration given for the property is relevant under any provision of this Act other than the old financial arrangements rules for the purpose of determining any amount of income or deduction of a person,—